-Six months ended June 30, 2006 and 2005
+Nine months ended September 30, 2006 and 2005

-Revenues from grants and research and development contracts for the six months ended June 30, 2006 and 2005 were \$2.9 million and \$3.3 million, respectively.
-Revenues recorded for the six months ended June 30, 2006 declined approximately \$470,000 or 14% from the same period in the prior year.
-For the six months ended June 30, 2006 we recorded \$1.3 million from NIH SBIR grants and an agreement with Saint Louis University, supporting two of our lead programs.
-Revenues from NIH SBIR grants supporting these programs during the same period in 2005 were \$3.0 million.
-The decline of \$1.7 million was partially offset by \$1.2 million of revenues recognized in connection with our \$3.2 million, one year contract with USAMRMC.
+Revenues from grants and research and development contracts for the nine months ended September 30, 2006 and 2005 were \$4.9 million and \$6.2 million, respectively.
+Revenues recorded for the nine months ended September 30,

+2006 declined \$1.3 million or 22% from the same period in the prior year.
+For the nine months ended September 30, 2006 we recorded \$2.2 million from NIH SBIR grants and an agreement with Saint Louis University, supporting two of our lead programs.
+Revenues from NIH SBIR grants supporting these programs during the same period in 2005 were \$5.6 million.
+The decline of \$3.4 million was partially offset by \$2.1 million of revenues recognized in connection with our \$3.2 million, one year contract with USAMRMC.
 The agreement, for the rapid identification and treatment of anti-viral diseases, was entered into on September 22, 2005 and is funded through the USAF.
-The decline was also offset by \$159,000 recorded in connection with a \$500,000, one year, Phase I SBIR grant from the NIH to support the development of our Bacterial Commensal Vector technology for the delivery of smallpox vaccine, ending on February 28, 2007.
+The decline was also offset by \$278,000 recorded in connection with a \$500,000, one year, Phase I SBIR grant from the NIH to support the development of our Bacterial Commensal Vector technology for the delivery of smallpox vaccine, ending on February 28, 2007.
+On August 30, 2006, we received a three year, \$6.0 million award from the NIH to support the development of our antiviral drugs for Lassa fever virus.
+On August 1, 2006, we received a three year, \$4.8 million SBIR Phase II continuation grant from the NIH to support the development of our smallpox drug candidate, SIGA-246.
+On September 26, 2006, we entered into a three year, \$16.5 million contract with the National Institute of Allergy and Infectious Diseases of the NIH, to further advance the development of our smallpox drug candidate.
+Revenues from these new grants and contracts will be recognized as services are performed.

-Selling, general and administrative expenses ("SG&A") for the six months ended June 30, 2006 and 2005 were \$2.4 million and \$1.7 million, respectively.
-The increase of \$780,000 or 47% is mainly attributed to professional fees incurred in connection with of our potential merger with PHTN and a non-cash consulting charge recorded on June 30, 2006.
-During the six months ended June 30, 2006 we recorded legal, accounting and consulting expenses of \$451,000, \$102,000 and \$82,000, respectively, for due diligence services, fairness opinion and legal advice related to the potential merger transaction.
-On June 30, 3006, we recorded approximately \$217,000 of a non-cash consulting charge reflecting our assessment that certain criteria for the issuance of 400,000 warrants under a February 2003 consulting agreement, will be met during the third quarter of fiscal 2006.
-We also recorded \$184,000 non-cash charge for share based compensation following the adoption of FAS 123(R) on January 1, 2006.
-The increases were partially offset by a decline of \$88,000 in investor relations expense, a decline of \$67,000 in payroll expense and a decline of \$84,000 in amortization expense.
+Selling, general and administrative expenses ("SG&A") for the nine months ended September 30, 2006 and 2005 were \$3.2 million and \$2.1 million, respectively.
+The increase of \$1.1 million or 56% is mainly attributed to professional fees and non-cash consulting charge recorded for the nine months ended September 30, 2006, and a credit of \$200,000 in legal expenses recorded during the same period in 2005.
+During the nine months ended September 30, 2006 we recorded legal, accounting and consulting expenses of \$752,000, \$164,000 and \$82,000, respectively, for due diligence services, fairness opinion and legal advice related to our merger agreement with PHTN, which was terminated in October 2006.
+On June 30, 3006, we recorded \$217,000 of a non-cash consulting charge reflecting our assessment that certain criteria for the issuance of 400,000 warrants under a February 2003 consulting agreement, will be met during the third quarter of fiscal 2006.
+On August 1, 2006, we issued the warrants and reduced the total charge recorded initially to \$156,470, the total fair market value of the warrants on the issuance date.
+We also recorded a \$275,000 non-cash charge for share based compensation following the adoption of FAS 123(R) on January 1, 2006.
+The increases were partially offset by a decline of \$140,000 in investor relations expense, a decline of \$168,000 in payroll expense and a decline of \$84,000 in amortization expense.